Did you know that Magento 1 had stopped to be supported at the end of June 2020? It means Magento 1 end of life.

 Our experienced team of developers, specialising in both Magento 1 and Magento 2, can offer you a range of services in e-commerce website migration and new solutions’ development.

-Contact us today for a consultation or a quick quote on migrating your website.
+Contact us today for a consultation or a quick quote on migrating your website as Magento 1 x end of life is here.